fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/New-AadrmRightsDefinition.md

 ```

 ### -EmailAddress
 Specifies the email address of a user or group.
-You can specify external email addresses for users outside your organization and external email addresses for groups are also supported.
+The user or group can be internal to your organization, or external.

 The cmdlet associates the rights that the *Rights* parameter specifies to the user or group that the address specifies.